-The Data Privacy Plan is the best way an organization can document and enforce the privacy of personal information they hold.
+The Data Privacy Plan is the best way an organisation can document and enforce the privacy of personal information they hold.
 It puts in place procedures and guidance for how to properly handle data, respond to information requests, and deal with unexpected incidents or breaches.
 It contains information that applies to the day-to-day work of employees, as well as higher-level policies and guiding principles that apply to the company as a whole.
-The Data Privacy Plan is one of the best ways for an organization to become privacy compliant.
+The Data Privacy Plan is one of the best ways for an organisation to become privacy compliant.

 This one day workshop will help you teach participants:

 - Explain what a data privacy plan will include

 - Understand and write an information request procedure

 - Understand and write a data security policy

 - Understand and write a personal data protection policy

 - Develop a data breach procedure